marcpfuller/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

 2. [Transform](../BuiltIn/#xml) - to transform the data to XML
 3. [HTTPExport](../BuiltIn/#http-export) - to send the data to an HTTP endpoint that takes our XML data

-Once the functions have been identified, we'll go ahead and build out the configuration in the `configuration.toml` file under the `[Writable.Pipeline]` section.
+Once the functions have been identified, we'll go ahead and build out the configuration in the `configuration.yaml` file under the `[Writable.Pipeline]` section.

 !!! example "Example - Writable.Pipeline"
     ```toml